garylirocks/quickrefs/azure-sql.markdown

 - Data store: a KQL data store
 - Networking: supports private endpoints
 - Usage: KQL query, dashboards

+## Task automation

+Apart from SQL Server Agent jobs, Elastic Jobs, Azure has other tools for SQL task automation

+- Azure Automation account
+  - Need to import `Az.Accounts`, `Az.SQL` modules
+  - You can use the Automation account's MI for auth to Azure, like: `Connect-AzAccount -Identity`
+  - DB user credential could be first saved in the account, then retrieved in code using `Get-AutomationPSCredential -Name "<cred-name>"`

 ## Azure SQL Edge